evolarjun/amr/docs/Installing-AMRFinder.md

 ### Email

-If you are still having trouble installing AMRFinder or have any questions let me know by emailing us at pd-help@ncbi.nlm.nih.gov.
+If you are still having trouble installing AMRFinderPlus or have any questions let me know by emailing us at pd-help@ncbi.nlm.nih.gov.

 *NOTE:* The handling of threading is incomplete, this version will not run on machines with < 4 cores.